oankarberg/remote-mob-timer/README.md

 # Remote Mob Timer

 This web application utilizes a synced timer together with browser notifications to facilitate remote mob programming.
-The timer application is also suitable for other remote collaboration work.
+Each user joins the specific mob room through a shared link and will then be able to select active participant, get notifications on timer etc. The timer application is also suitable for other remote collaboration work.

 - **Technology stack**: React and Firebase.
 Deployment is done through Google Cloud.
 - **Status**: Alpha [CHANGELOG](CHANGELOG.md).